-In 2020 many woke up confronting their own demons for breakfast.
+In 2022 many woke up confronting their own demons for breakfast.
 I know I did.
 A slice of toasted comparison, poached self loathing and a pinch of blame.
+All rolled into trying to return to some sense of normality.

 But let’s not dwell on things.
-On the 30th December 2020 for no particular reason I woke up and decided “not today”.
+On the 30th December 2022 for no particular reason I woke up and decided “not today”.
 All I had to do, is make it to the end of that day feeling good.
 And it worked.
+Since then I am been taking it one day at a time, to nurture the inner child and starve those demons.

 - Be kind to yourself.